-- Define current level of manufacturing maturity - Identify maturity shortfalls and associated risks and costs - Provide the basis for management of manufacturing maturation and risk
+- Determine current level of manufacturing maturity - Identify maturity shortfalls and associated risks and costs - Support the management of manufacturing maturation and risk

-This document provides best practices for conducting assessments of manufacturing maturity and risk using the MRL criteria.
-It is intended for those tasked with conducting MRL Assessments, as well as acquisition PMs, systems engineers, manufacturing managers, and managers of technology development and pre-systems acquisition technology demonstration projects.
+This document details best practices for conducting manufacturing assessments using the MRL criteria.
+It targets individuals responsible for performing these evaluations, including acquisition PMs, systems engineers, manufacturing managers, and leaders of technology development and demonstration projects.